Atomwaffenverbotsvertrag UNO 2017

 instrument of ratification or acceptance of the amendment 90 days following the

-deposit of such instruments of ratification or acceptance by a majority of the States
+deposit of such instruments of ratification or acceptance by a majority of the

 Parties at the time of adoption.
-Thereafter, it shall enter into force for any other
+Thereafter, it shall enter into force for any

 State Party 90 days following the deposit of its instrument of ratification or